 Wrapping welds around gusset ends may increase the size of undercuts (Petershagen, 1990).
-The author describes that wrapping fillet welds around non-load bearing gussets attached to a plate yielded an average undercut height of 0.02 in.
+The author states that wrapping fillet welds around non-load bearing gussets attached to a plate yielded an average undercut height of 0.02 in.
 (0.49 mm).
 The unwrapped fillet weld produced average undercut depths of 0.006 in.
 (0.15 mm).
-Similar results may occur in the wrapping of stiffener-toflange welds around the edge of non-load bearing stiffeners connected to flange plates.
+Similar results may occur in the wrapping of stiffener-to-flange welds around the edge of non-load bearing stiffeners connected to flange plates.

-Inspection of type one undercuts can be made using calipers or silicon prints (Petershagen, 1990).
-Petershagen reports that type two undercuts are best inspected using dye penetrant testing and magnetic particle testing.
-Type three undercuts will also require the use of 250:1 scale microscopes.
-For the purposes of the research conducted at Ferguson Structural Engineering Laboratory, undercuts were exaggerated to produce "worst-case" undercuts.
+Inspection of category one undercuts can be made using calipers or silicon prints (Petershagen, 1990).
+Petershagen reports that category two undercuts are best inspected using dye penetrant testing and magnetic particle testing.
+Category three undercuts will also require the use of 250:1 scale microscopes.
+For the purposes of the present research, undercuts were exaggerated to produce "worst-case" undercuts.
 Thus, undercuts were visible and measured using calipers to an accuracy of ± 0.005 inches.

 Petershagen discusses the impact of undercuts on fatigue performance.
 It was found that the fatigue life of welds with initial crack-like flaws could be readily calculated using fracture mechanics equations.
 The fatigue life of welds with type one or type two undercuts can also be determined.
-However, Petershagen adds that no literature includes the simultaneous effects of type one, two, and three undercuts.
+However, Petershagen adds that no literature includes the simultaneous effects of category one, two, and three undercuts.

 Petershagen suggested that non-dimensional values, such as h/t (height-to-thickness ratio), be used when describing undercuts.
 In addition, Petershagen states that the crack initiation period is independent of the undercut depth, h.
-It was also found that type one undercuts may cause a small impact on the fatigue life of butt-welds, and that shape of fillet welds has a more significant impact on fatigue life than undercutting (Petershagen, 1990).
+It was also found that type one undercuts may cause a small reduction of the fatigue life of butt-welds, and that the shape of fillet welds was more significant than undercutting (Petershagen, 1990).

-Influence of the shape of undercut on the fatigue strength of fillet welded assemblies - application of the local approach (Janosch and Debiez, 1998) evaluated the impact of weld shape and continuous and discontinuous undercuts at the fillet weld toe on fatigue strength.
+The paper "Influence of the shape of undercut on the fatigue strength of fillet welded assemblies - application of the local approach" (Janosch and Debiez, 1998) evaluated the impact of weld shape and continuous and discontinuous undercuts at the fillet weld toe on fatigue strength.
 The authors state that the fatigue resistance of structural details is based on nominal loads and plate thickness.
 They add that design codes do not consider the fatigue strength as a function of weld quality or undercutting.